Average rates show that buying now is better

 Here are some highlights from the cost-across-time comparison:

-- It’s easy to put today’s low rates — still hovering around 4.5 percent — in perspective when we take a look back at mortgage rate averages over the past 40 years.
+- It’s easy to put today’s low rates — now hovering around 3 percent — in perspective when we take a look back at mortgage rate averages over the past 40 years.

 - Today’s homebuyers are better off buying sooner rather than later and locking in a low rate while they can.